-I have had tremendous help over the years from teachers, supervisors, analysts, friends and family.
+I have had so much help over the years from teachers, supervisors, analysts, friends and family.
 My father taught me about how complex personality can be and how one person can play a multitude of roles without even realizing it.
-My mother told me that I could do anything I set my mind to do, and that I was 'master of my fate.'
-Her faith in me was a gift.
-My undergraduate years taught me that I needed to find my own way of understanding life, and to expand my horizons.
+My mother taught me that I could do almost anything I set my mind to do, and her faith in me was a gift.
+My undergraduate years in WV and NYC taught me to find my own way of understanding life, and to expand my horizons.
 Living in California acquainted me with the U of the Pacific and the use of behavior analysis- which empowered me to take risks in my personal and professional life.
 At the U of Northern Colorado I loved working with children in play therapy and with adults using psychodynamic, humanistic and group theories.
 My supervisor at the Northern Westchester Guidance Clinic in Mt Kisco, NY, Christine Masters, supported me as I treated children and adolescents with abuse histories, individually and in groups, and she also taught me to empathize with their parents..
-Then NYC became my therapy home for years, and Albert Ellis, Paul Wachtel, Tony Bass, Jack O'Brien, Joyce Whitby, Lois Adler, and Colette Linnihan-through their writings and their practices- helped me to become a better therapist and a better human being, and I am grateful.
+Then NYC became my therapy home, and Albert Ellis, Paul Wachtel, Tony Bass, Jack O'Brien, Joyce Whitby, Lois Adler, and Colette Linnihan-through their writings and their practices- helped me to become a more fully alive and integrated human being.

 My mission is to promote understanding, acceptance and action-with regard to being the best you can be, growing older with confidence, transforming trauma into strength, and having more fun than fear along the way!

 "When individuals reach old age, the aging stereotypes internalized in childhood, and then reinforced for decades, become self stereotypes that contribute to unnecessary and tragic emotional and cognitive decline"